 Bill now makes his home on the North Shore of Boston near the marshlands of the Atlantic barrier islands.
 The unique landscape of this region inspires him.
 The challenge to recreate the beauty before him is all encompassing; and his knowledgeable eye guides the years of experience behind his brush.

 Bill has come full circle with his love of art from his early experiences with design and composition in every medium with Illustration, to creating fine art in oils, and his personal favorite medium: the freshness of watercolor.
 He also continues to enjoy sharing his broad background in art history and the various drawing and painting techniques he’s mastered by teaching both privately and in small classes.

-Bill’s work is on display at the DeLouise Studios, 53 Main Street in Rockport, MA, at Post Road Framers, 225 Newburyport Turnpike in Rowley, MA, and in many private collections.
-He is pleased also to share his work with you here, on this website.
+Bill’s work is on display at DeLouise Studios, 53 Main Street in Rockport, Massachusetts, at Post Road Framers, 225 Newburyport Turnpike in Rowley, Massachusetts, and in many private collections.
+He is pleased to share his work with you here on this website.